ddeleon267/ddeleon267.github.io/_posts/2017-12-18-sinatra_project_part_1_what_is_a_sinatra_app_getting_started.markdown

 I still wasn’t sure what I wanted to do, though.
 My thought process was something like this:

 **Me:** I should just do something simple, like a to-do list.
 People joke about this being [overdone](https://medium.freecodecamp.org/every-time-you-build-a-to-do-list-app-a-puppy-dies-505b54637a5d), but there is something to be said about not reinventing the wheel, especially as a beginner.
-Being basic means you learn to master the basics.
+Being basic means you learn to master the basics.&#x2028;&#x2028;

 ***Also me:***  But… someone will see this someday!
 Maybe I don’t want it to be basic.